 The number of eco-friendly blogs and green resource websites aimed solely at kids is growing.
-Should you need to answer a question, such as “How is electric made?” or explain exactly what climate change is and how global warming is impacting our planet, check out Eco Friendly Kids.
+Should you need to answer a question, such as “How is electrically made?” or explain exactly what climate change is and how global warming is impacting our planet, check out Eco-Friendly Kids.
 If you want to focus on worldwide wildlife, then WWF is a great place to start.

 6. Get back to nature

 Nature is the most inspirational resource you have for teaching your child why being green is so important – to make an effort to visit parks, woods, and beaches (if possible) to provide the complete picture as to what makes up this world of ours beyond the end of the urban street.
 This can also help your child in caring for the environment – after all, if they enjoy the outdoors, they’ll want to look after it.

 In even, the most built-up of areas wildlife is all around.
 Help attract it into your backyard with bird feeders, seeds, cones, nuts, and berries.
 You can also place a water dish out that could be topped up every time it runs dry.

 Get the little ones involved by teaching them about the dietary needs of wildlife and the dangers that they face from things such as roads, changing seasons, and urban predators.

 8. Get into the habit of cycling or walking